khjoen/perf-tester/README.md

 Humidity: 52.80 %	Temperature: 25.20 *C.
 Test done in 270524 microseconds.
 ```
+Note the difference of 3 to 4ms between the two timings.

 Now, lets perform the test with the proposed pull request version.
 See interesting results from A2's serial.
 The timings oscilate from about 1776 to 2808 microseconds.
-The read errors are gone.
-Note that the it ran for hours without outputing a single error.
+The read errors are gone and it ran for hours without outputing a single error.
 ```
 Humidity: 53.70 %	Temperature: 25.30 *C.
 Test done in 2808 microseconds.